allanrodriguesmachado/allanrodriguesmachado/README.md

 ## Hey There! 👋

-I'm a junior front-end developer.
+I'm a junior back-end developer.

 I've been studying the front end a lot, using React js and its entire ecosystem.